How to Write an Objective Summary: A Comprehensive Guide

 Grasping the Core Message

 • Identifying the Central Theme: Your primary goal is to pinpoint the main idea or argument that the original text revolves around.
 This could be a central finding in a research paper, the main plot point in a story, or the key takeaway from a news article.
+Using a plagiarism checker and fixer can help ensure your interpretation and presentation of the central theme remain original and accurate.

 • Asking Guiding Questions: Consider posing questions like "What is the main point the author is trying to convey?" or "What is the underlying argument being presented?"
 Analyzing the text through this lens will help you identify the core message.